mkess-ivy/mkess-ivy.github.io/_selected-projects/business-process-automation.md

 ---
 title: Process Automation
 layout: project
-project-img: /img/projects/biz-process.png
+project-img: /img/projects/business-process-automation.png
 bg-color: '#62807a'
-type: laptop
+type: phone
-priority: 6
+priority: 3
 description: "<p>Worked with client to develop a more efficient onboarding system for their business that includes automation via API integration.</p>

 <p>The automation process removed 8 steps from the onboarding process and we were able to replace the need for an employee with our new system.</p>"